Tag Archive for: Demand Forecasting

 6 Seasonal Index Mistakes You Don’t Want to Make

-We all know snow shovels aren’t going to sell in the summer and beach towels will flop in December.
-Most of us can identify general seasonality and spot a really bad seasonal index by applying simple common sense.
+We all know snow shovels aren’t going to sell in the summer, and beach towels will flop in December.
+Most of us can identify general seasonality and spot a wrong seasonal index by applying simple common sense.
 But do you frontload your key seasons or reduce orders because your Replenishment System doesn’t quite get the job done?
-You might be running into these common seasonality issues that cause retailers big headaches.
-The irony of seasonal index errors is they are one of the few things where an Excel file can actually solve the problem; yes shocking, we all thought Excel was a report tool.
+You might be encountering common seasonality issues that cause retailers big headaches.
+The irony of seasonal index errors is that they are one of the few things where an Excel file can solve the problem; yes, shocking, we all thought Excel was a reporting tool.

-The key point to remember – a seasonal index is just a multiplier to run against the base forecast.
+The critical point is that a seasonal index is just a multiplier to run against the base forecast.
 Some software solutions will lose you with a discussion using words like multiplicative and additive.
-While the discussion has merit, these terms only describe seasonality math, not how it needs to be applied in replenishment or even what numbers are needed in the seasonal index math.
-A seasonal index is multiplicative and a market force is additive against the base forecast…but then I have gotten ahead of myself.
+While the debate has merit, these terms only describe seasonality math, not how it needs to be applied in replenishment or even what numbers are required for the seasonal index math.
+A seasonal index is multiplicative, and a market force is an additive against the base forecast, but I have gotten ahead of myself.

 Read more